Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

 This is a project within the Technigo Bootcamp.
-In theis projekt I learned to:
+In this projekt I learned to:
 - Create and manipulate objects
 - Create arrays
 - More about manipulating the DOM using Javascript